-As a mature rider, learning at a late stage in my life, horses have given me an interest that without this I don’t know what I would have done with my life.
+As a mature rider, learning at a late stage in my life, horses have given me an interest without which I don’t know what I would have done with my life.
 Learning from them and about them has given me a better understanding of their stoic, giving nature and I can’t thank them enough.
 I can’t go a week without being near them.

-What is your earliest memory of horse/s?
+What is your earliest memory of horses?